Close retention shooting drills💥😬📍handgun drills #shorts

 Quick Summary

 Close retention shooting drills simulate self-defense scenarios where an attacker is within arm's reach.
-The technique involves drawing and firing while keeping the handgun tucked close to the body to prevent disarming, emphasizing speed, control, and accuracy.
+This technique involves drawing from a position like AIWB and firing while keeping the handgun tucked tightly against the body to maintain control and prevent disarms.
+It emphasizes fluid draw strokes, one-handed recoil management, and safe muzzle awareness.

 Chapters